 GET PUBLISHED?
 SUBMIT!

-I regularly receive submission opps via Twitter feed, FB notifications, and email.
-So I'm posting them here so you can submit, too.
-This is just a small sampling.
+The below listing is just a small sampling of submission opps.
 If you'd like to dig deeper, check out Poets & Writers, Winning Writers, or New Pages -- mega-databases of listings!
 The world is your lobster...

 Literary magazine/publisher ||| Genre ||| Reading period ||| Pays